nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/transversal-how-tos/how-to-unit-test-studio-bundle.md

    And process must be exit without errors.

-## Add Your Connect's Credentials to Maven
+## Add Your Connect Credentials to Maven

 Adding your credentials allow Maven to be authenticated on Studio while trying to grab your project.